mkr-infinity/mkr-infinity/README.md

 ![Welcome image](https://github.com/user-attachments/assets/2139188b-cc0e-4ba4-bb65-15b9e7d4a310)

 # 💫 About Me:🥲
-🔭  Hi, I’m Kaif from 🌍👈 this Gola..<br>🤝 How to reach me  [mkr_infinity](https://www.instagram.com/mkr_infinity)
+🔭  Hi, I’m Kaif from हिन्दुस्तान 🇮🇳..<br>🤝 How to reach me  [mkr_infinity](https://www.instagram.com/mkr_infinity)
- <br>⚡ Wants Me To Work With Your Project, Test Any Build, I Will Love To Join Your Beta Or Testnet Programme, Just Connect With Me Along With Your Project Link And Details.
+ <br>⚡ Wants Me To Work With Your Project, Test Any Build, I Will Love to do, so Just Connect With Me Along With Your Project Link And Details.
  [Here](https://github.com/mkr-infinity/mkr-infinity/blob/main/README.md#connect-with-me)
  👈